The Stonnall Tree at Grove Hill

-Was the single tree part of the original grove?
+Was the single tree of the present-day part of the original grove?

 The single tree under threat of removal or damage

-About 50 years after the disappearance of the grove, a Grove Hill landowner and farmer reportedly intended to "plough up" the Grove Hill feature.
+About 50 years after the disappearance of the last remnant of the grove, a Grove Hill landowner and farmer reportedly intended to "plough up" the Grove Hill feature.
 Whether the target of this plan was merely the grassy knoll or, indeed, the whole thing including the tree is unclear, but unsurprisingly, this caused considerable local consternation, controversy and news coverage.

-Landowner-farmer, Mr Ikin, made clear publicly his intentions, apparently shortly after he had purchased Manor Farm, which included the Grove Hill field, in 1945.
+Landowner-farmer, Mr Sam Ikin, made clear publicly his intentions, apparently shortly after he had purchased the Manor Farm estate, which included the Grove Hill field, in 1945.